 English language expert, writing lover, and passionate educator.

-After a decade as professor and academic writer, I left academia to use language and training to empower everyone not just those college students and fellow academics.
+After a decade as professor and writer, I made the choice to use language and training to empower everyone not just those college students and fellow academics.

 I came across academic writing in 2008.
-For many years, my writing was highly structured, out of my control, complicated, and the typical slow and painful process every academic knows.
+For many years, my writing was highly structured, complex, and you could even say the typical slow and painful process that every future academic knows.
 I published in refereed journals, institutional, and state level magazines.
 I contributed multiple book chapters and academic reviews.
-I matched the objective tone and lengthy syntax that characterizes academic writing.
+I matched the objective tone and convoluted structures that characterize academic writing.

 But then, I started writing pieces that were more accessible.
 Several factors influenced this shift, including my life changing experience with Hurricane Maria and my transition from academia to the business world.
 I discovered that the writer in me had had her voice and creative genius stolen.
 Twelve publications later, I finally got a manuscript out there in my first language: Spanish.
 Since 2017, I have published in local and international newspapers.
 I achieved my first published story for children and an article in a business magazine.
 Not a single one of these publications took years in the making, and every single one of them has reached thousands of readers.

 I specialize in language and education research with qualitative and mixed methods.
 I have collaborated in research projects at Purdue University and the University of Puerto Rico at Mayaguez in areas such as: teaching effectiveness in college level STEM courses, scientific literacy in elementary schools, English for future agricultural scientists, and the relationship between social and reading skills at the elementary level.

 I have served as principal investigator in research on literacy and bilingualism with Latino communities in the United States, teacher beliefs about literacy, gendered participation in classroom settings, literacy practices in the community, and a development of empathy in first graders.